-Visitors can enjoy guided nature tours, or if preferred, immerse themselves in the beauty of nature on a self-guided hikes.
+Visitors can enjoy guided nature tours, or if preferred, immerse themselves in the beauty of nature on a self-guided hike.
 For Guided Nature Programs, visitors should contact St. Lucie County’s Environmental Resources Department at (772) 462-2536 to register for FREE hikes.
 The Savannas Preserve State Park in Port St. Lucie also offers guided hikes, call 772-398-2779 or 772-340-7530 for more information.

-The St. Lucie River is a brackish body of water that winds through the heart of Port St. Lucie – visitors would never know that this quiet, majestic scenic river canopied by century old oaks, Spanish moss and palms is flowing through the middle of Florida’s 8th largest city.
+The St. Lucie River is a brackish body of water that winds through the heart of Port St. Lucie – visitors would never know that this quiet, majestic scenic river canopied by century-old oaks, Spanish moss, and palms is flowing through the middle of Florida’s 8th largest city.
 Spot alligators sunning themselves on tree stumps and turtles diving below the surface.
 The birds that inhabit here are stunning.
-Guided paddling tours, equipment rentals or chartered wildlife boat tours are available.
+Guided paddling tours, equipment rentals, or chartered wildlife boat tours are available.